MIDI-Informed Singing Accompaniment Generation in a Compositional Song Pipeline: Appendix

-\textbf{Rhythm.} \fundwo{Our pilot study shows that existing beat tracking models do not work well on isolated vocal audio.
-For example, BeatNet~\citep{heydari2021beatnet} achieved a Rhythm F1 score of only 0.3449 in our evaluation.} Consequently, we adopt a dual-strategy approach.
+\textbf{Rhythm.} Our pilot study shows that existing beat tracking models do not work well on isolated vocal audio.
+For example, BeatNet~\citep{heydari2021beatnet} achieved a Rhythm F1 score of only 0.3449 in our evaluation.
+Consequently, we adopt a dual-strategy approach.
 During training, we use All-In-One~\citep{kim2023all} to extract beat and downbeat timestamps from the ground-truth backing tracks.
-These are converted into binary indicator sequences of shape \((T, 1)\), where \(T\) represents the number of time frames (1 if an event occurs at a given frame, 0 otherwise).
-We then apply a Gaussian filter to these sequences to produce smooth ``rhythm activation'' curves, which provide a more resilient conditioning signal.
+These are converted into binary indicator sequences of shape \((T, 1)\), where \(T\) represents the number of time frames.
+We then apply a Gaussian filter to these sequences to produce smooth rhythm activation curves.
 At inference time, as audio-based tracking remains unreliable for singing voices, we derive beat and downbeat timings directly from the quantized MIDI generated by the CSL-L2M model~\citep{chai2025csl}, which outputs melodies in 4/4 time.
-This ensures that the generated accompaniment is nicely synchronized with the structural rhythmic grid of the vocal melody.

 \textbf{Chord.} Our preliminary experiments indicated that the SAG model generates unstable harmony and weak progressions when deprived of explicit chordal conditioning.
 To ensure harmonic stability, we implement a chromagram-based approach.
 During training, we apply a chord detector~\citep{ParkCJKP19} to the isolated backing tracks and encode the detected progressions as 12-bin chromagrams, representing pitch-class membership over time.
-At inference, these harmonic cues are supplied by the AccoMontage2~\citep{yi2022accomontage2}harmonization module.
-This ensures that the generated accompaniment adheres to a structured harmonic framework that is musically compatible with the synthesized vocal melody.
+At inference, these harmonic cues are supplied by the AccoMontage2~\citep{yi2022accomontage2} harmonization module.

-\textbf{Key.} While chords provide immediate harmonic grounding, we include a section-level key condition to capture broader tonal context and global coherence.
-We utilize a Key-CNN~\citep{SchreiberM19_CNNKeyTempo_SMC} to estimate the key for each structural section individually.
-This approach reflects the musical reality that key modulations often coincide with section boundaries (e.g., a shift from verse to chorus), allowing the model to anticipate and execute these transitions with greater accuracy.